Savo Milošević: Partizan

-On 27 March 2019, Milošević was named by the board of directors at Partizan as the club's new manager, with his first win as Partizan's manager came on 3 April 2019, in a 3–2 home win against Čukarički.
+On 27 March 2019, Milošević was named by the board of directors at Partizan as the club's new manager.
+His first win as Partizan manager came on 3 April 2019, beating Čukarički 3–2 at home.

 In Milošević's first Eternal derby as manager of Partizan, his team suffered a 2–1 away loss to Red Star Belgrade, with Ricardo Gomes's 90th-minute strike proving only a consolation.

-At the end of his first season in charge, Milošević succeeded in qualifying Partizan for the 2019–20 UEFA Europa League qualifying rounds, and on 23 May 2019, won his first managerial trophy as his Partizan side beat Red Star Belgrade 1–0 in the 2018–19 Serbian Cup Final, courtesy of a Bojan Ostojić goal.
+At the end of his first season in charge, Milošević succeeded in qualifying Partizan for the 2019–20 UEFA Europa League qualifying rounds, and on 23 May 2019, won his first managerial trophy as his side beat Red Star Belgrade 1–0 in the 2018–19 Serbian Cup final, courtesy of a Bojan Ostojić goal.

-In July and August 2019, Partizan secured their ninth participation in the group stages of UEFA Europa League.
-Under Milošević's leadership, Partizan knocked-out Connah's Quay Nomads (4–0 on aggregate), Yeni Malatyaspor (3–2 on aggregate) and Molde (3–2 on aggregate) in the qualifiers.
+In July and August 2019, Partizan secured their ninth participation in the group stages of the UEFA Europa League.
+Under Milošević's leadership, Partizan knocked-out Connah's Quay Nomads, Yeni Malatyaspor and Molde in the qualifiers.
 On 30 August, Partizan was drawn in to Group L of the 2019–20 UEFA Europa League, alongside Manchester United, Astana and AZ Alkmaar.